jaherchowdhury/Visual-Sentiment-Analysis-Using-Different-Neural-Network-Architecture/README.md

 ```bash
 Visual Sentiment Analysis without Histogram Equalization.ipynb
 ```
 files from the main directory.
 Upload the files in the jupyter notebook and run.
 You must have to download, import the libararies and edit the source folder for the dataset.
+These code are separated in two files to save the computational power and complexity.
+One code will give the alogirthms performance with histogram equalization and without the histogram equalization.

 # Library Dependencies
 1. Numpy